 The club 420 is a 4.20 meter-long (13.8 feet), double handed dingy with both a main and a jib.
 These boats provide a great learning opportunity for sailors of all skill levels, serving as the base for many high school and collegiate sailing teams, while also existing as a simple, safe leaning boat for beginners.
 The EYC has 18 420s that are used for lessons and racing.
-Weekly series races are both fun and competitive, often including many boats out on the race course.
+Races, held twice a week, are both fun and competitive, often including many boats out on the race course.

-Fleet activities revolve around the 2 weekly series races Friday night and Sunday afternoon.
+Fleet activities revolve around the 420 racing series, held on Friday night and Sunday afternoon.
 Additionally, look for the 420 fleet to work on adding chalk talks before and/or after series races and the junior regatta.
-If you have and questions or suggestions, please contact 420 fleet captain, Roger Waleffe, at 420fleetcaptain@EYC.org.
+If you have and questions or suggestions, please contact 420 fleet captain, Penelope Whiteside, at [email protected].

-Weekly Club 420 races take place on Friday evening and Sunday afternoon with boat draw at 5pm and 12pm respectively.
+The Club 420 race series take place on Friday evenings and Sunday afternoons with boat draw at 5pm and 12pm respectively.
 The first race starts one hour later.
-All EYC sailors are encourage to race.
-If you can not find a crew or skipper, you can add your name to the spreadsheet below.
-EYC trophies are are awarded to the winner of each race, while the top 3 sailors overall receive plaques at the end of the season.
+All EYC sailors are encouraged to race.
+EYC trophies are awarded to the winner of each race.
+The top woman skipper receives a plaque at the end of the season.

 Rich Hall Junior Regatta: July 4 – 5.
 Skippers must be at least 12 and under 18.
 Crew must be under 18